Professor, Ocean Engineering and Marine Sciences

 We work to discover and apply multidisciplinary findings to advance sustainable coastal policies.
 We focus on the management of coastal lands, fisheries, and habitats affected by human-induced disturbances including climate change.
 To sustain coastal economies and ecosystems, our work typically focuses on conservation planning for nearshore habitats, marine protected areas, and sea level rise adaptation.

 Geographic foci include: a) the Southeast U.S. with a focus on east Florida, and b) the northwest Caribbean.
 Scientific and policy products from this work have been published in over 20 differing technical journals and 3 co-authored books, totalling approx. 70 publications, below.
 We work with the IUCN Species Survival Commission's Snapper, Seabream & Grunt Specialist Group and other international through local advisory panels and boards, below.
-Graduate students, postdoctoral research, and funded undergraduates.
+Graduate students and funded undergrads.

 Building the Florida Tech Sustainability Program within the larger Space Coast region has been a primary focus since 2010.
-The program exceeded 100 Sustainability Major and Minor graduates in 2017.
+The program will exceed 150 Sustainability Major and Minor graduates in 2020.
 Diverse students have administered the Coastal Climate Adaptation Library, with over 2700 pdfs available on coastal climate adaptation from 90 global regions.

 Ph.D.
 Rosenstiel School of Marine & Atmospheric Sciences, University of Miami